ceilingFan456/ip/docs/README.md

 ```

 ### 7. Undoing Last Command
 Reverses the effect of the last action performed.
 However, this can only be done once.
-And "undo an undo" has no effect currently.
+For example, "undo an undo" has no effect currently.
+For some commands like `list`, `undo` has no effect.
 ```
 undo
 ```